rlberry-py/rlberry/docs/basics/DeepRLTutorial/TutorialDeepRL.md

         algo_cls=PPO,
         # gradient descent steps.
         # descent steps.
-        ent_coef=0.00,  # How much to force exploration. normalize_advantage=True,  # normalize the advantage
+        ent_coef=0.10,  # How much to force exploration. normalize_advantage=False,  # normalize the advantage
-        gae_lambda=0.94,  # Factor for trade-off of bias vs variance for Generalized Advantage Estimator n_epochs=4,  # Number of epoch when optimizing the surrogate loss n_steps=256,  # The number of steps to run for the environment per update ),
+        gae_lambda=0.90,  # Factor for trade-off of bias vs variance for Generalized Advantage Estimator n_epochs=20,  # Number of epoch when optimizing the surrogate loss n_steps=64,  # The number of steps to run for the environment per update learning_rate=1e-3,
+        batch_size=32,
+    ),
     fit_budget=1e5,  # The number of interactions
     # between the agent and the